 Water and feed regularly

 Some potting soils already have nutrients in them, but you’ll want to continue feeding to yield stronger plants and juicier tomatoes.
-The general recommendation is to fertilize the plants about once every other week for the early growing period, and then tone down once the tomatoes start to ripen.
+The general recommendation is to fertilize the plants about once every other week for the early growing period, and then taper fertilizing once the tomatoes start to ripen.
 Go for well-balanced fertilizers specially formulated for tomatoes and other summer crops.